spacetelescope/ullyses/README.md

 # ULLYSES

-This repo contains the codes used to create the high level science products (HLSPs) for the targets in the Hubble Space Telescope’s (HST) Ultraviolet Legacy Library of Young Stars as Essential Standards (ULLYSES) program.
+This repository contains the codes used to create the high level science products (HLSPs) for the targets in the Hubble Space Telescope’s (HST) Ultraviolet Legacy Library of Young Stars as Essential Standards (ULLYSES) program.
 See more info about ULLYSES and its targets at [ullyses.stsci.edu](https://ullyses.stsci.edu).

 A full description of the data products produced by the ULLYSES team can be found at [ULLYSES Data Products](https://ullyses.stsci.edu/ullyses-data-description.html).

 ## Installation

 The `ullyses` package can be installed into a virtualenv or conda environment via `pip`.
 We recommend that for each installation you start by creating a fresh environment that only has Python installed and then install the `ullyses` package and its dependencies into that bare environment.
-If using conda environments, first make sure you have a recent version of Anaconda or Miniconda installed.
+If using conda environments, first make sure you have a recent version of [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.

 The first two steps are to create and activate an environment: